-The MA/MSc Geography programme provides a strong grounding in current geographical theory, methods and issues by drawing on the expertise of the human geography staff from across the research themes of the School.
-The programme is designed to be flexible, combining core training in theory and practice with the opportunity for you to specialise in your chosen areas, and you can choose to graduate with a MA or MSc.
-You can also choose the length of your dissertation.
-Opportunities to work with institutions and groups beyond the university are provided through our close ties with numerous museums, archives, community organisations and artists.
-Those opting for the longer dissertation may graduate with a named specialism, chosen in conjunction with the Programme Convenor.
+The MA/MSc Geography programmes provide a strong grounding in current geographical theory, methods and issues by drawing on the expertise of our human geography staff.
+Combining core training in theory and practice with the opportunity for you to specialise in your chosen areas, you can choose the length of the dissertation.
+It is possible to develop your own area of research or to complete a dissertation on a subject advertised by the School (see below).
+Opportunities to work with institutions and groups beyond the university are provided through our close ties with museums, archives, community organisations and artists.
+Depending on options you choose, you can study key issues such as globalisation and development; cities, space and power; and collaborative cultural geographies.

-- provides an advanced understanding of geographical theory, methods and substantive issues at the cutting edge of the discipline
+- explore geographical theory, methods and substantive issues at the cutting edge of human geography

-- promotes flexibility, allowing you to choose the length of your dissertation and the number of option modules you study
+- design your own programme with help from our staff and take advantage of the flexibility of the length of dissertation and the number of option modules you study

-- equips you with advanced level research skills including project design, planning and management, as well as analytical and interpretive skills that are ideal for those looking to enhance their qualifications, broaden skills and knowledge specialisms, or to conduct further research.
+- develop advanced level research skills including project design, planning and management, as well as analytical and interpretive skills that are ideal for those looking to enhance their qualifications, broaden skills and knowledge specialisms, or to conduct further research.

 Specialist topics for 2015/16